 One of the biggest struggles I’ve gone through was 8 years of infertility.
 That period has drastically changed my life, personality, and my relationship with God.

 After being married a few years, we started to try to conceive.
 Eventually, we went to our family doctor, then an OBGYN, and then started driving 8 hrs to a fertility clinic every couple of weeks.
 (We lived in Northern Ontario where there were no fertility clinics, so we drove to Toronto for appointments.
 After a couple of months, and for a number of reasons, we ended up moving just over an hour from Toronto.)
 We went through eighteen medicated cycles, three failed IUIs, and WAY too many tests to ever count.

-We then had a stranger contact us, knowing us through a friend, and she wanted us to adopt the baby she was pregnant with.
+Ryan and I then had a stranger contact us, knowing us through a friend, and she wanted us to adopt the baby she was pregnant with.
 We thought for sure this was God’s plan through it all and became very excited.
 After a couple months of planning for the adoption and baby’s arrival, she miscarried.
 We were devastated.

 We had no idea why God wanted us to go through so many years of infertility, seeing our younger siblings and so many friends have kids before us, so many failed attempts, so many procedures…